a7a7-7/ASTER/README.md

 # ASTER
-DDos tool for server security.
+Server DDos testing tool that is written in C++.

 Currently, ASTER supports these DDoS methods.